usnistgov/policy-machine-core/README.md

         create ua "users" in ["pc1"]
         create ua "admin" in ["pc1"]
-        // the admin_user will be created automatically during bootstrapping assign "admin_user" to ["admin"]
+        // the admin_user will be created automatically during bootstrapping assign "admin_user" to ["admin", "users"]
-        associate "admin" and "users" with ["admin:graph:assignment:descendant:create"]
+        associate "admin" to "users" with ["admin:graph:assignment:descendant:create"]

         create oa "user homes" in ["pc1"]
         create oa "user inboxes" in ["pc1"]
-        associate "admin" and "user homes" with ["*"] associate "admin" and "user inboxes" with ["*"]
+        associate "admin" to "user homes" with ["*"] associate "admin" to "user inboxes" with ["*"]

         // prohibit the admin user from reading inboxes create conj node prohibition "deny admin on user inboxes"